 On 3 February 2020 representatives from Inspired Villages gave a presentation in the village hall of their plans for a retirement village on SON 24, known as Little Sparrows.
 This site had been assessed along with all others submitted to the parish council but was strongly opposed and was not taken forward by the working party as an allocated site at that time.
-A planning application (P19/S4576/O) from Inspired Villages to build 133 units at a continuing care retirement community care village was made.
-The application was refused by the district council by notice dated 30 June 2020.
-This decision was appealed, with the appeal allowed and planning permission granted on 25 June 2021.
-The District Council did attempt to challenge the planning appeal decision, but this was unsuccessful.
-Therefore, although the proposal was opposed by residents and by the working party, the granting of planning permission means that the site is deliverable and is considered to contribute to the overall housing requirement for Sonning Common.
+A planning application (P19/S4576/O) from Inspired Villages to build 133 units as a continuing care retirement community care village was made.

+Planning permission was refused in June 2020.
+A subsequent appeal was allowed in June 2021.
+In these circumstances the Parish Council has reconsidered the matter.
+The granting of planning permission means that the site is deliverable and is considered to contribute to the overall housing requirement for Sonning Common.

-In the light of those consultations and all the previous work, the working party agreed that the new homes allocation required of Sonning Common - originally 377 in line with SODC's policy for housing in larger villages but reduced to 96 by completions and commitments - should be met thus:
+In the light of those consultations and all the previous work, the working party agreed that the new homes allocation required of Sonning Common, originally 377 in line with SODC's policy for housing in larger villages but reduced to 96 by completions and commitment, should be met thus:

-SON Location Homes SON 15 Maiden Erlegh Chiltern Edge The site enlarged to include the original 15b to allow for drainage - allocation increased from 37 to 50 13 SON24 Little Sparrows The site is allocated as a continuing care retirement community care village (Use Class C2) of up to 133 units with ancillary communal and care facilities and green space 133 SON8 Kennyland Gymnastics Reserve site - assisted living/extra care apartments SON23 Johnson Matthey car park Reserve site - development of smaller houses
+SON SON 15 Location Maiden Erlegh Chiltern Edge: The site enlarged to include the original 15b to allow for drainage - allocation increased from 37 to 50 Homes 13 SON 24 Little Sparrows: The site is allocated as a continuing care retirement community care village (Use Class C2) of up to 133 units with ancillary communal and care facilities and green space 133